Ordering · 6 min read

 When the tracker seems stuck

-If the customer page stops updating for more than thirty seconds, their connection probably dropped.
-Real-time reconnects automatically; if it cannot, a banner asks them to refresh.
-Staff screens show the latest state regardless of the customer’s connection.
+If the guest’s page stops updating for more than thirty seconds, their connection probably dropped.
+The real-time link reconnects automatically; if it cannot, a banner asks them to refresh.
+Staff screens show the latest state regardless of the guest’s connection.

 Frequently asked

-Only for carside, where walking food to the vehicle is its own step worth tracking.
-Dine-in and takeaway orders can go straight from ready to completed to keep the board uncluttered.How fast do customers see a status change?
+Only for curbside, where walking food to the vehicle is its own step worth tracking.
+Dine-in and takeaway orders can go straight from ready to completed to keep the board uncluttered.What happens to completed orders?